-The internal function of the MSM80C88 consists of a Bus Interface Unit (BIU) and an Execution Unit (EU).
+The internal function of the MSM80C88A consist of a Bus Interface Unit (BIU) and an Execution Unit (EU).
 These units operate mutually but perform as separate processors.

 The BIU performs instruction fetch and queueing, operand fetch, DATA read and write address relocation and basic bus control.
-By using instruction pre-fetch while waiting for decoding and execution of instructions, the CPU's performance is increased.
-Up to 4-bytes of instruction stream can be queued.
+By performing instruction prefetch while waiting for decoding and execution of instruction, the CPU's performance is increased.
+Up to 4-bytes fo instruction stream can be queued.

-The EU receives pre-fetched instructions from the BIU queue, decodes and executes instruction and provides an un-relocated operand address to the BIU.
+EU receives pre-fetched instructions from the BIU queue, decodes and executes instructions and provides an un-relocated operand address to the BIU.

-The MSM80C88 has a 20-bit address to memory.
-Each address has an 8-bit data width.
-Memory is organized 00000H to FFFFFH, and is logically divided into four segments code, data, extra data and stack segment.
+The MSM80C88A has a 20-bit address to memory.
+Each address has 8-bit data width.
+Memory is organized 00000H to FFFFH and is logically divided into four segments: code, data, extra data and stack segment.
 Each segment contains up to 64 Kbytes and locates on a 16-byte boundary.
 (Fig. 3a)

-All memory references are made relative to the segment register according to a select rule.
+All memory references are made relative to a segment register according to a select rule.
 Memory location FFFF0H is the start address after reset, and 00000H through 003FFH are reserved as an interrupt pointer.
+There are 256 types of interrupt pointer;